freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-226-a-scoop-of-blancmange/index.md

 ---
-title: Problem 226: A Scoop of Blancmange
+title: A Scoop of Blancmange
 ---
 ## Problem 226: A Scoop of Blancmange